Please ensure Javascript is enabled for purposes of website accessibility

 Is your cryptocurrency safe with Uphold?

 There are a few different aspects to cryptocurrency security.
 One is specific security features on the platform.
 Another is how the platform handles client funds, particularly how much it holds in reserve.
 Unlike money you deposit with a bank, there is no FDIC insurance for crypto assets.
 This means it's wise to look for a platform that has enough funds to support all client deposits.
-In terms of reserves, Uphold publishes its real-time assets and liabilities online, so you can see for yourself.
+Uphold promises that it will never lend out your money.
+Importantly, it supports that promise by publishing real-time assets and liabilities online, so you can see for yourself.
 Given the limited regulation and investor protection in the cryptocurrency industry, this level of transparency is a big plus.

-Here's a rundown of Uphold's most important security features:
+Here's a rundown of Uphold's other security features.

 • Two-factor authentication (2FA) is enabled by default on all accounts